 This 38 metre carbon flyer packs a punch with her 48 knot speed, but that’s only from the standard configuration of twin 16 cylinder MTU engines.
 With space for 20 cylinder engines, her innovative hull has been tank-tested all the way up to 65 knots.
 Combined with an ultra-light, pared-back Scandinavian style, acres of glass and tip-top technology, Shooting Star is one fast lady.

-Built by Heesen for the Sultan of Brunei in 1995, _AA Absolute _has some superlatives to her name.
+Built by Heesen for the Sultan of Brunei in 1995, Daloli (ex-AA Absolute) has some superlatives to her name.
 Her 16 cylinder MTU engines are boosted by triple waterjets and can push her to a no-holds-barred 54 knots, while at a cracking cruising speed of 37 knots she has a range of 1,000 nautical miles.
 Performance is matched by an ultra-modern interior, of course.

 Speed is obviously a priority when a yacht such built using the light, strong materials and technology developed for the aerospace industry, but it is not the sole raison d’etre of the AB 116, for these innovations also eliminate vibrations, making the ride smooth even at 50 knots.
 Power comes from triple 2,400hp MTUs linked to water-jet drives.

-Styled by Espen Øino and built by Danish Yachts in 2006 for the owner of Princess Mariana, Moon Goddess was in many respects the predecessor of Shooting Star.
+Styled by Espen Øino and built by Danish Yachts in 2006 for the owner of Princess Mariana, Moon Goddess - now listed for sale with Burgess - was in many respects the predecessor of Shooting Star.
 The carbon fibre open sports yacht is light and manoeuvrable, with 16 cylinder MTU diesels driving twin water jets for speeds of up to 53 knots.

 One of a kind, One More Toy is the only Pershing Pininfarina Limited Edition in the world, and with those Italian car designer credentials her styling is appropriately reminiscent of fast cars, right down to the Ferrari red leather interiors and Ferrari Grigio Silverstone paint job.
 With throttles open she tops 42 knots and cruises at a cracking 35.